jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 2. Optional or for reference: feel free to try a number of additional queries in the lab_5-queries.md doc [Here](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-queries.md)

 ### Install Jalapeno Graph Processors
 Jalapeno's base installation includes the Topology and Link-State data processors.
-We have since written some addtitinoal processors which mine the existing data collections and create enriched topology models or graphs.
+We have since written some addtitional processors which mine the existing data collections and create enriched topology models or graphs.
 We'll add these additional processors to our Jalapeno K8s cluster via a simple shell script.

-   - ssh to Jalapeno VM, cd to the lab_5/graph-processors directory, and run the deploy.sh script:
+1. ssh to Jalapeno VM, cd to the lab_5/graph-processors directory, and run the deploy.sh script:
     ```
     ssh cisco@198.18.128.101